 SLAM = Localization + Mapping

-The vehicle performs both functions simultaneously by combining:
+The vehicle performs both functions simultaneously by combining the following:

 - LiDAR devices